Agder Tidend

 Agder Tidend was a Norwegian newspaper, published in Kristiansand and mainly distributed in the district of Agder, from 1919 to 1985.
+The newspaper was affiliated with the Farmers party.

 History and profile

 Agder Tidend was started on 1 September 1919.
 The first editor was Ivar Høvik.
 Among its later editors were Hans Aarnes from 1923 to 1932, and Ragnar Udjus from 1965 to 1968.